 - If you are traveling in India and the season is summer then cotton clothes are the best.
 Don’t get synthetic clothes that have no or less breathability.
-You will keep sweating all day.
+Otherwise, you will keep sweating all day.

 - Sunglasses are quite necessary whether you are traveling in a city or in a jungle or in the mountains.
 The sun will usually be glaring at you most of the day.
 So, good quality sunglasses would help you and protect your eyes from heat, dust, and pollution.

 - The sunscreen lotion should be a permanent part of your bag.
-Along with it, also carry a sewing kit, toiletries, pocket knife with a can opener, lock and key for each duffel or bag, flashlight, spare batteries, power bank.
-A blow-up neck pillow and an eye patch would give you a good comfort if commuting by bus and train.
+Along with it, also carry a sewing kit, toiletries, pocket knife, can opener, lock and key for each duffel or bag, flashlight, spare batteries, and a power bank.
+A blow-up neck pillow and an eye patch would give you good comfort if commuting by bus and train.
 If traveling by train, a bike chain is a must to lock your bags on trains.

 - A proper first aid kit having all the basic medicines is also a must.

 - If you are a mountain goat or a trekker, bring a day pack that will hold some essentials like a sweater, camera, water bottle, etc.